Suzuyo Takazato: Career

 From 1989 to 2004, she was a member of the Naha city council.

-Takazato founded the organisation Okinawa Women Act Against Military Violence in 1995.
+Takazato founded the organization Okinawa Women Act Against Military Violence in 1995 two months after the high profile rape incident by three US servicemen which would inspire it.
 She campaigns and protests against American military presence in Okinawa and sexual violence committed by American soldiers to Okinawa women and children.
 She contributed to the establishment of a rape crisis center in Okinawa for the victims of sexual assaults.
 She raised her voice against American military bases stationing in Okinawa.
 She questions the concept of militarized security and peace forced by military intervention.
 Takazato sees the link between violence against women and military violence.
 Her activism contributed to vast protests of inhabitants of Okinawa against American military presence in 1995.“Fifty-three years is long enough.
 We have really suffered“.
 “Prostitution and rape are the military system’s outlets for pent up aggression and methods of maintaining control and discipline – the target being local community women.”